wildmountainfarms/solarthing/README.md

 ## Usage at Wild Mountain Farms
 We monitor an Outback MATE2 with a Raspberry Pi 1 and a Renogy Rover charge controller with a Raspberry Pi Zero W.
-Both SolarThing instances upload data to CouchDB and InfluxDB, both hosted on the computer also hosting Grafana and SolarThing Web.
+Both SolarThing instances upload data to CouchDB, hosted on the computer also hosting Grafana and SolarThing Web.
-Another computer gets data from CouchDB and uploads it to PVOutput using the `pvoutput-upload` program.
+This computer also gets data from CouchDB and uploads it to PVOutput using the `pvoutput-upload` program.

+We used to also use InfluxDB for allowing easy displaying of data on Grafana, but we now use CouchDB and SolarThing GraphQL for that.

 ## Using the program
 You can see the [Outback/Renogy Rover](other/solar/README.md) README for using the program with outback or renogy products.